Azure/azure-functions-sql-extension/docs/BindingsOverview.md

 ## Input Binding

-Azure SQL Input bindings take a SQL query to run and returns the output of the query in the function.
+Azure SQL Input bindings take a SQL query or stored procedure to run and returns the output to the function.

 ## Output Binding